Ocean of Soul

 The Ocean of Soul is the marching band representing Texas Southern University.
 Since June 2021, the band has been under the direction of Brian K. Simmons.

 History

 The marching band at Texas Southern University (TSU) was founded in 1969 by Benjamin J. Butler II.
 Under the direction of Brian K. Simmons, the Ocean of Soul performs at all university home football, SWAC home basketball games, various parades and university sponsored events, on national television, and before crowds at professional athletic games.
 The Ocean gained a reputation for its soulful sound, heavy beat, precision drills, and intricate dance routines.
+The Ocean Of Soul was presented with a proclamation from late Houston Mayor Sylvester Turner on Oct 23, 2022 honoring the legacy of the band by declaring July 1st Ocean Of Soul Day, in Houston.